preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

-# Running ModelSim on Apple Silicon Macs via Xubuntu VM
+# ModelSim on Apple Silicon via Xubuntu VM

 ## Overview
 - A clean and portable way to run ModelSim on macOS using a Xubuntu virtual machine.